Health Requirements and Services

-- “Required vaccine” means a vaccine required by the Utah Department of Health as a condition of attending school.
+- “Required vaccine” means a vaccine required by the Utah Department of Health and Human Services as a condition of attending school.

-- “Vaccination exemption form” means a form established by the Utah Department of Health and which documents and verifies that a student is exempt from the requirement to receive one or more vaccines.
+- “Vaccination exemption form” means a form established by the Utah Department of Health and Human Services and which documents and verifies that a student is exempt from the requirement to receive one or more vaccines.